NeLy-EPFL/twoppp/twoppp/run/README.md

 4. run the [run.py](run.py) script: ```python run.py```

 ## Additional Requirements:
 1. Mount the the server where your data is located, to your workstation, for example at /mnt/NAS2.
+(Refer to the lab manual for details.)
 2. Mount your scratch server from the cluster to your workstation, for example as follows for the user jbraun:
-    - sudo sshfs -o allow_other jbraun@fidis.epfl.ch:/scratch/jbraun /mnt/scratch
+    - ```sudo sshfs -o allow_other jbraun@fidis.epfl.ch:/scratch/jbraun /mnt/scratch```
-    - make sure to either permanently mount the scratch or to tun the command again when you reboot your workstation
+    - make sure to either permanently mount the scratch or to run the command again when you reboot your workstation
 3. save the user password for the twop_linux machine in a file called .pwd
     - not required if you don't want to check for trials on the twop linux machine and don't want to send status e-mails
         - set "check_2plinux_trials" and "send_emails" to False in your user parameters in [runparams.py](runparams.py)
+4. If you want to automatically run HandBrake on all videos created, install it [according to the instractions in the docstring of the handbrake function](../plot/videos.py).
+HandBrake reduces the file size of the video and makes sure they can be easily shown in PowerPoint or Keynote.
+This is optional and will not throw errors in case it is not installed.

 ## running motion correction on the cluster:
 Also check out the [documentation pages of scitas](https://scitas-data.epfl.ch/kb)